daisy-ycguo/openwhisk-deploy-kube-packages/README.md

 |ENDPOINT_AUTH|String|The OpenWhisk auth key to use when installing the actions.
 Typically this would be the auth key for `whisk.system`|

 ### Install catalog package and alarm package
-Config the environment variables with correct values in yml file, and then
+Config the environment variables with correct values in yml file.
+Make sure the APIHOST_URL, DB_URL, APIHOST are set to correct IP address.
+Then
 ```
 kubectl apply -f packageinstaller.yml
 ```

 ### Mandatory Environment Variables
 |Name|Type|Description|
 |---|---|---|